garthlester/NERDTree/README.md

 ### Bookmark Table Mappings

 † I'm not sure if the VSCode explorer has anything like NERDTree bookmarks.
-I may come back to these and investigate when the rest is functional, but for now, no bookmark features are officially not planned.
+I may come back to these and investigate when the rest is functional, but for now, no bookmark features are officially planned.

 | Default Keybinding | Description | Status | VSCode Command |
 |---|---|---|---|